HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/index.rst

 The client interacts with the server every time we run model inference or training.
 For full functionality of the software the server should be running, either locally or remotely.

-To install and start the server side follow the instructions described in :ref:`dcp-server-installation`.
+To install and start the server side follow the instructions described in :ref:`DCP Server`.
-To run the client GUI follow the instructions described in :ref:`dcp-client`
+To run the client GUI follow the instructions described in :ref:`DCP Client`

 DCP handles all kinds of **segmentation tasks**!
 Try it out if you need to do:
 - **Instance** segmentation